-Making and Mounting the Curtains
+Making and Mounting the Curtain Rods

 Click on photograph to enlarge